Solenis

 Solenis, formerly Ashland Water Technologies, is an American manufacturer of specialty chemicals for the pulp, paper, oil and gas, chemical processing, mining, biorefining, power and municipal markets.
-Headquartered in Wilmington, Delaware, in the United States, the company operates 47 manufacturing facilities located around the globe.
+Headquartered in Wilmington, Delaware, in the United States, the company operates 71 manufacturing facilities located around the globe in 130 countries and more than 15,000 employees.
 Its product portfolio includes a variety of process, functional and water treatment chemistries, as well as monitoring and control systems.